vincent-isaac/aiagent/README.md

 ## RESULT

-Thus, an AI agent was developed and PEAS description is given.
+Thus,an AI agent was developed and PEAS description is given.